 - Hib.
 This prevents serious infections like meningitis and pneumonia.
 The Hib vaccine is given in a series.

 - Hepatitis.
-Kids need two shots to protect against hepatitis A and a series of three shots to protect against hepatitis B.
+Kids need two shots to protect against hepatitis A and a series of three or four shots to protect against hepatitis B.

 - Chickenpox.
 A first dose is given after babies are 1 year old.
 A second dose is given later in childhood.

 - Flu.
 Kids 6 months and older should the flu vaccine each year.

 - Meningococcal disease.
 This protects against meningitis and blood infections.

 - Rotavirus.
 This virus causes most cases of vomiting and severe diarrhea in kids.
 The vaccine is given in a series of two or three doses.

 - HPV.
 HPV (human papillomavirus) can cause cervical cancer and genital warts.
 Both boys and girls should get this vaccine.

 Your child's doctor will keep a record of which shots your child has had.
 You may want to keep track at home too.

 You can get your kids immunized even if you can't afford the vaccines.
 Check with your child's doctor for information.